Imaginary Landscape No. 1: Composition

 John Cage wrote this composition while he was living in Seattle, earning money by making music for dancers, such as Music for an Aquatic Ballet.
 Having studied for some time with Arnold Schoenberg in the past drew him closer to serial organization into his studies regarding temporal structure.
 In Seattle, he had the chance to experiment with the different possibilities of the prepared piano, which allowed him to create new percussive sonorities without having to use several instruments and performers.
 At this time, Henry Cowell, a pioneer in advanced avant-garde techniques for the piano (such as plucking the strings from the inside, using clusters, etc.), was his mentor.
 However, even though percussion was fairly established in the 30s (Ionisation, considered a historical breakthrough work, was composed in 1930), electric equipment used in musical performance was rare and largely unexplored.

 Cage was working in a radio studio when he started working on this piece, which was meant to be a short piece of music as part of the accompaniment to a performance of Jean Cocteau's Les mariés de la tour Eiffel.
 The piece was never meant to be performed on-site but was rather meant to be either recorded or broadcast.
 However, as most material from this period, the test recordings are now considered lost.
 This way, the first known performance took place in two different studio rooms, the sounds being picked up by two microphones and mixed in a control booth.
 Even though in contemporary performance this entails no technological challenge, trying to play the piece in the conditions it was first devised is impractical.

 This piece was finished around early spring 1939 and was first performed by Cage, Xenia Cage, Doris Dennison and Margaret Jansen in the Cornish School radio station in Seattle on March 24, 1939.
 The piece was also later used in Marion Van Tuyl's Horror Dream.
 It was later published by Edition Peters.
 Given its unusual nature at the time, it is often credited as the first electroacoustic music ever composed.
+In 1960, Hi-Fi/Stereo Review called it "one of the earliest examples of Musique concrète," and wrote that the recording "comprises [sic] mostly of variable and constant frequency tones.
+This is great movie music–ghastly and gripping, infernal and marvelous.
+It is a vision of haunted houses, haunted minds, and haunted souls; its use in a ballet called Horror Dream must have been overwhelming."